foretspaisibles/bsdowl/README.md

 ## Portability

-BSD Make Pallàs Scripts (BPS) is written with portability in mind, it can be used with several operating systems and flavours of make:
+BSD Owl Scripts (BPS) is written with portability in mind, it can be used with several operating systems and flavours of make:

 - FreeBSD's Make, the successor of `pmake`;